Pulling Together a Strong Crew

 Parents and Guardians

 Other than the students themselves, the individuals who have the most intimate knowledge about the learning experiences of students with disabilities are the people who care for them 24/7.
 Parents and guardians can provide personal insights about what works and what doesn’t for their children.
+Your crew will benefit from contacting your state or regional parent center and asking them to be a partner.

 In addition to speaking to their experiences and needs, one or more students on your crew can demonstrate how they use assistive technology in authentic contexts.
+We can’t overemphasize this point: Make sure your crew includes student voices.

 Know Who’s Doing What